isomerpages/cris-corp/news-and-events/news/_posts/2023-12-04-post-Breaking new frontiers in healthcare innovation.md

 This grant funds the development of promising healthtech ranging from biotech, medtech, diagnostics, to software-as-a-medical-device technologies.
 Eligible projects can expect to receive up to $100,000 and grant recipients can potentially use it as a launchpad to seek further funding.

-The NHIC team also shared about the holistic suite of support to partner clinicians on their innovation journey from ideation to commercialisation and clinical adoption across the public healthcare clusters.
+At the launch event, the NHIC team also shared about the holistic suite of support to partner clinicians on their innovation journey from ideation to commercialisation and clinical adoption across the public healthcare clusters.

 Check out highlights of the launch [here](https://www.linkedin.com/feed/update/urn:li:activity:7044219682572148736?updateEntityUrn=urn%3Ali%3Afs\_feedUpdate%3A%28V2%2Curn%3Ali%3Aactivity%3A7044219682572148736%29).